jnozzi/cocoadev.com/markdown/HandlingLiveResize.md

 ----

-The above won't work if the user clicks in a view other than the content view in the same window (not that it's entirely clear what behavior you desire; maybe a clarification is in order?) ; To get all mouse clicks in a window, subclass General/NSWindow, override     -sendEvent: and then filter out the ones you're interested in.  -- Bo
+The above won't work if the user clicks in a view other than the content view in the same window (not that it's entirely clear what behavior you desire; maybe a clarification is in order?) ; To get all mouse clicks in a window, subclass NSWindow, override     -sendEvent: and then filter out the ones you're interested in.  -- Bo

 ----

 I have to re-calculate the view's drawing coordinates when the user resizes the window.
-The problem is that General/NSWindowDidResizeNotifications are sent during the entire resize time, and everything goes too slow.
-So i think is better to re-calculate only when the user has ended the resize, and thought i could know when it happens detecting if the mouse has been released in the window after having received some General/NSWindowDidResizeNotifications.
-I've try too with General/NSViewFrameDidChangeNotification and General/NSViewBoundsDidChangeNotification but i had the same problem.
+The problem is that NSWindowDidResizeNotifications are sent during the entire resize time, and everything goes too slow.
+So i think is better to re-calculate only when the user has ended the resize, and thought i could know when it happens detecting if the mouse has been released in the window after having received some NSWindowDidResizeNotifications.
+I've try too with NSViewFrameDidChangeNotification and NSViewBoundsDidChangeNotification but i had the same problem.

 ----